Dhruvil17/Java-DS-Algo-Codes/README.md

 Iterator pattern will work for String, Integer, Float, Double and other datatypes as well.
 Soon I will be adding the implementation of the Iterator Design Pattern for other Data Structures like Trees, Sets etc.

-Any suggestions and changes are welcome foe the improvement of the code!!
+Any suggestions and changes are welcome for the improvement of the code!!